onkoe/barretts-club/content/posts/milkv-duo-expand-fs.md

 {% conclusion() %}

 Great job - you've expanded your disk the old-fashioned way!

 If you have any questions, suggestions, or concerns, please let me know by <a href="mailto:contact@barretts.club">email</a>!
+You can also [make an issue](https://github.com/onkoe/barretts-club/issues/new?title=problem:%20How%20to%20Expand%20the%20Filesystem%20on%20a%20Milk-V%20Duo&body=I%20found%20a%20problem%20in%20How%20to%20Expand%20the%20Filesystem%20on%20a%20Milk-V%20Duo!%20Let%20me%20explain...) on GitHub.

 Thank you! :)

 {% end %}